chris-short/devopsish.com/content/post/136/index.md

 [DevOps for introverted people](https://opensource.com/article/19/7/devops-introverted-people) — "We asked the Opensource.com DevOps team to talk about their experience as DevOps introverts and to give DevOps extroverts some advice.
 Here are their answers."
 Dan Barker, Catherine Louis, Abhishek Tamrakar, Elizabeth Joseph, and I were all quoted in this piece.
 It turned out *really* good.

-[Here are the most popular programming languages used by the world’s largest unicorn startups](https://www.geekwire.com/2019/popular-programming-languages-used-worlds-largest-unicorn-startups/) — If you're looking to pick up a new language, maybe start with this list.
+[Here are the most popular programming languages used by the world's largest unicorn startups](https://www.geekwire.com/2019/popular-programming-languages-used-worlds-largest-unicorn-startups/) — If you're looking to pick up a new language, maybe start with this list.

 [The case for making the transition from sysadmin to DevOps engineer](https://opensource.com/article/19/7/devops-vs-sysadmin) — "There's a learning curve, but there's no time like the present to get started."